Cold-weather warfare: Pre–1800

 In 1242, the Teutonic Order lost the Battle on the Ice on Lake Peipus to Novgorod.
 In 1520, the decisive Battle of Bogesund between Sweden and Denmark occurred on the ice of lake Åsunden.

-In 1643 or 1644, Prince Rupert made an abortive attack on the Parliamentarian stronghold of Aylesbury England.
+In 1643 or 1644, Prince Rupert made an abortive attack on the Parliamentarian stronghold of Aylesbury, England.
 500 men are reported to have frozen to death on 21 January.
 On 25 January a sudden thaw caused a bridge to collapse over the River Weaver, splitting Royalist cavalry forces at the Battle of Nantwich resulting in their defeat.

-The 1557 Siege of Katsurayama in was fought between the forces of the Japanese daimyō Takeda Shingen and Uesugi Kenshin as part of the Kawanakajima campaigns.
+The 1557 Siege of Katsurayama was fought between the forces of the Japanese daimyō Takeda Shingen and Uesugi Kenshin as part of the Kawanakajima campaigns.
 Katsurayama castle was a strategically vital Uesugi stronghold in the contested Shinano Province and, when it was isolated from reinforcements due to late snow in early 1557, the Takeda clan used this opportunity to seize it under Baba Nobuharu, shielded from view by heavy snowfall.

 Sweden and Denmark fought several wars during the 16th and 17th centuries.
 As a great deal of Denmark consists of islands, it was usually safe from invasion, but in January 1658, most of the Danish waters froze.
 Charles X Gustav of Sweden led his army across the ice of the Belts to besiege Copenhagen.
 The war ended with the treaty of Roskilde, a treaty very favorable to the Swedish.

 During the Great Northern War, Swedish king Charles XII set off to invade Moscow, but was eventually defeated at the Battle of Poltava after being weakened by cold weather and scorched earth tactics.
 Sweden suffered more casualties during the same war as Carl Gustaf Armfeldt with 6,000 men tried to invade Trondheim.
 Three thousand of them died of exposure in the snow during the Carolean Death March.